piotr-rzepa/cloud-resume-challenge/README.md

 ### Stage 1 - Creating Front End

-This section is about building the visual representation of resume using plain HTML, CSS and JavaScript (which gets more important on stage 2).
+This section is about building the visual representation of resume using plain HTML, CSS and JavaScript (which gets more important at stage 2).

 #### 1.1 HTML

 The resume should be created using HTML.
-It does not have to be pretty or contain sublime styling, because the challenge is not about ideal styling and responsive web design.
+It does not have to be pretty or contain sublime styling, since the challenge is not about perfect styling and responsive web design.
 I've used grid + flex displays to create two a simple layout:

 | Cell 00: Short summary           | Cell 01: Social links             |